 - Learn about creating a sustainable kitchen from Sustainable Table.

 - Get a dishwasher.
 They almost always use less water than washing dishes by hand, especially with water- and energy-efficient models (just make sure to only run the dishwasher when it’s full).
 Hand washing one load of dishes can use 20 gallons of water, whereas water- and energy-efficient dishwaters use as little as 4.5 gallons.
-That's a big difference if you wash a lot of dishes.
+Over time, that's a big difference!

 - Learn more about ENERGY STAR water- and energy-efficient dishwashers.

-- When you wash dishes by hand, don’t let the water run the whole time.
-Just use a little water to get your sponge soapy and wet and then turn off the faucet until you're ready to rinse a bunch of dishes at once.
+- When you do wash dishes by hand, try using a little water to get your sponge soapy and wet, then turning off the faucet until you're ready to rinse a bunch of dishes at once.
 Better yet, plug the sink or get a tub to wash dishes in so you don't need to let the water run.

 - Keep a bottle or pitcher of drinking water in the refrigerator instead of running the tap to cool it each time you want a drink.

-- Choose tap water over bottled – it takes about 1.5 gallons of water to manufacture a single plastic bottle, and plastic bottles are always made from new plastic material.
+- Choose tap water over bottled – it takes about 1.5 gallons of water to manufacture a single plastic bottle (how crazy is that?) and plastic bottles are always made from new plastic material.